Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/fastbufferwriter-fastbufferreader.md

 - `FastBufferReader` and `FastBufferWriter` are heavily optimized for speed, using aggressive inlining and unsafe code to achieve the fastest possible buffer storage and retrieval.
 - `FastBufferReader` and `FastBufferWriter` use unsafe typecasts and `UnsafeUtility.MemCpy` operations on `byte*` values, achieving native memory copy performance with no need to iterate or do bitwise shifts and masks.
 - `FastBufferReader` and `FastBufferWriter` are intended to make data easier to debug - one such thing to support will be a `#define MLAPI_FAST_BUFFER_UNPACK_ALL` that will disable all packing operations to make the buffers for messages that use them easier to read.
-- `FastBufferReader` and `FastBufferWriter` do not support runtime type discovery - there is no `WriteObject` or `ReadObject` implementation.
+- `FastBufferReader` and `FastBufferWriter` don't support runtime type discovery - there is no `WriteObject` or `ReadObject` implementation.
 All types must be known at compile time.
 This is to avoid garbage and boxing allocations.

 A core benefit of `NativeArray<byte>` is that it offers access to the allocation scheme of `Allocator.TempJob`.
 This uses a special type of allocation that is nearly as fast as stack allocation and involves no GC overhead, while being able to persist for a few frames.
-In general they are rarely if ever needed for more than a frame, but this does provide a very efficient option for creating buffers as needed, which avoids the need to use a pool for them.
+In general they're rarely if ever needed for more than a frame, but this does provide a very efficient option for creating buffers as needed, which avoids the need to use a pool for them.
 The only downside is that buffers created this way must be manually disposed after use, as they're not garbage collected.

 ## Creating and Disposing FastBufferWriters and FastBufferReaders

-To create your own `FastBufferWriter`s and `FastBufferReader`s, it's important to note that struct default/parameterless constructors cannot be removed or overridden, but `FastBufferWriter` and `FastBufferReader` require constructor behavior to be functional.
+To create your own `FastBufferWriter`s and `FastBufferReader`s, it's important to note that struct default/parameterless constructors can't be removed or overridden, but `FastBufferWriter` and `FastBufferReader` require constructor behavior to be functional.

 `FastBufferWriter` always owns its internal buffer and must be constructed with an initial size, an allocator, and a maximum size.
-If the maximum size is not provided or is less than or equal to the initial size, the `FastBufferWriter` cannot expand.
+If the maximum size isn't provided or is less than or equal to the initial size, the `FastBufferWriter` can't expand.

 `FastBufferReader` can be constructed to either own its buffer or reference an existing one via `Allocator.None`.
 Not all types are compatible with `Allocator.None` - only `byte*`, `NativeArray<byte>`, and `FastBufferWriter` input types can provide `Allocator.None`.
 You can obtain a `byte*` from a `byte[]` using the following method: